The Rokinon Cine CV14M 14mm T3.1 is the optimal wide angle lens for DSLR owners on a budget.

 The plastic housing is attached to the rear metal lens mount.
 Something that annoys me about this lens is that the red dot (aka the Red Lens Mount Index Dot) is only visible on the include of the lens mount and not on the outside barrel of the lens.
 This makes it extra obnoxious to try to line up with your DSLR camera body as the dot becomes hidden as soon as you put the lens flush to the camera body.
 While it isn't a huge downfall, it can be frustrating and may keep you from having the option to quickly switch to this lens on the fly.

 The front of the model features a permanent plastic hood that protects the bulbous lens within it.
 It comes with a lens cover that secures over the hood to protect your lens and keep out dirt or debris while not in use.
 While this integrated lens hood has its positive aspects (protection, sun flaring, etc.), there is also a major downside.
-There is no way to attach a filter to the front of the lens in addition to no gel filter slot.
+There is no way to attach a filter to the front of the lens (which also means you'll never have to deal with a stuck lens filter) in addition to no gel filter slot.

-Moving down the barrel, the Rokinon Cine CV14M 14mm does offer a follow focus compatible focus ring.
-I would have assumed this element would have been executed poorly at a lens in this price point, but to my surprise the ring is well-built with a long, smooth throw that allows for maximum accuracy when focusing on both near or far subjects.
+Moving down the barrel, the Rokinon Cine CV14M 14mm does offer a follow focus compatible focus ring which is often required for pulling focus during video shooting on a DSLR or cinema camera.
+I would have assumed this element would have been executed poorly at a lens in this price point, but to my surprise, the ring is well-built with a long, smooth throw that allows for maximum accuracy when focusing on both near or far subjects.

 Near the rear of the barrel is the manual aperture ring which is de-clicked on the Cine model.
 Due to this, you can easily switch apertures with a smooth transition just by a twist of the aperture ring.
 Both the focus ring and aperture ring feature printed markings to help guide you on your adjustments and pinpoint the settings to your liking.